 problems or injuries.

-Shoulder injuries such as bruises,
+Shoulder injuries such as bruises, burns,

-fractures, or dislocations may be caused by
+fractures, cuts, or punctures may be caused by

 abuse.
 Suspect possible abuse when an injury cannot be